DBJDBJ/dbj-academia/README.md

 | --- | --- |
 | [move_and_swap.cpp](./move_and_swap.cpp) | Fundamentals of moving ans swapping.
 Also intricacies of proper class data members coding |

 Note : vld.h / vld.lib are from ["Visual Leak Detector"](https://kinddragon.github.io/vld/), being used.
+Go to the Wiki page and read carefully the "Using..." section.